symfony/symfony-docs/webhook.rst

 .. warning::

     Always set ``secret`` in production.
-Parsers for services that sign their requests reject an empty value and throw, so a missing secret fails loudly.
-The others cannot do that: a service that does not sign, or that makes signing optional, leaves its parser with nothing to check, and the endpoint then accepts requests from any sender without warning.
-What the value holds depends on the service, either the signing key it gives you or the HTTP Basic credentials you set on the webhook URL in its dashboard.
-Store it using the
+When it's empty, some parsers throw an exception, but others skip verification entirely and accept requests from any sender.
+Depending on the service, the value is the signing key it gives you or the HTTP Basic credentials you set on the webhook URL.
-    :doc:`secrets management system </configuration/secrets>` or a ``.env`` file.
+    Store it using the :doc:`secrets management system </configuration/secrets>` or a ``.env`` file.

 All parsers are automatically injected into the WebhookController.